In Russia, they came up with a way to control a helicopter without a tail rotor

 Concept of a helicopter without a tail rotor

-The developers have come up with a system that sucks air directly from the atmosphere through air intakes located on the fuselage under the main rotor.
+The developers came up with a system that draws air directly from the atmosphere through air intakes placed on the fuselage under the main rotor.

-The flow through the air duct enters a two-stage compressor, which is driven by an electric motor installed in the tail section of the fuselage.
-Then, the compressed air is directed into the tail duct and ejected through controlled nozzles.
+The flow moves through an air duct to a two-stage compressor driven by an electric motor installed in the tail section of the fuselage.
+The compressed air is then directed into the tail duct and expelled through controllable nozzles.

 The key feature of the development is the complete preservation of the power of the main engine and main rotor.
-The compressor and nozzles are powered by a separate electric motor, and not by a gearbox, as in traditional NOTAR schemes.
-This reduces the load on the power plant and increases reliability during takeoff, landing, and hovering.
+The compressor and nozzles operate from a separate electric motor rather than from the gearbox, as in traditional NOTAR schemes.
+This reduces the load on the powerplant and increases reliability during takeoff, landing, and hovering.

 Concept of a helicopter without a tail rotor